Best Years of Our Lives (song): History

 "Best Years of Our Lives" was the biggest-selling single for Modern Romance.
-It was the first single to feature Michael J. Mullins as lead vocalist and peaked at number 4 on the UK chart in late 1982.
+It was the first single to feature Michael J. Mullins as lead vocalist and peaked at number 4 on the UK Singles Chart in late 1982.
 The single can be found on Modern Romance's hit albums Trick of the Light (1983) and Party Tonight (1983).
-It also made an appearance on their farewell single Best Mix of Our Lives (1985) in a medley with four other singles: High Life, Don't Stop That Crazy Rhythm, Everybody Salsa, and Ay Ay Ay Ay Moosey.
-It served as a 7-inch single [re-mix] on the B-side of Best Mix of Our Lives and as a 12-inch single [re-mix] on the B-side of the 12-inch version of Best Mix....
+It also made an appearance on their farewell single "Best Mix of Our Lives" (1985) in a medley with four other singles: "High Life", "Don't Stop That Crazy Rhythm", "Everybody Salsa", and "Ay Ay Ay Ay Moosey".
+It served as a 7-inch single [re-mix] on the B-side of "Best Mix of Our Lives" and as a 12-inch single [re-mix] on the B-side of the 12-inch version of "Best Mix...".

-The original B-side, We've Got Them Running (The Counting Song), is taken from the Modern Romance debut studio album Adventures in Clubland and features the lead vocals of Geoff Deane.
+The original B-side, "We've Got Them Running (The Counting Song)", was taken from the Modern Romance debut studio album Adventures in Clubland and features the lead vocals of Geoff Deane.
 It was written by Modern Romance founder member David Jaymes.
-The latest appearance of Best Years... is on the compilation CD Modern Romance: The Platinum Collection (2006).
+The latest appearance of "Best Years..." is on the compilation CD Modern Romance: The Platinum Collection (2006).

-As part of a long string of cover-version songs, Black Lace released their re-creation in 1989.
+As part of a long string of cover version songs, Black Lace released their re-creation in 1989.